reicalasso/dynamic_neural_core_bwr/docs/PROJECT_MANAGEMENT.md

-# BWR-NSM Project Plan and Management Document
+# BWR-DNC Project Plan and Management Document

 ## Project Summary

-This document provides a comprehensive roadmap and management plan for the development of the BWR-NSM (BlackWall Reuko Neural State Machine) system.
-The system is an advanced neural state machine implementation offering significant advantages over traditional Transformer architectures.
+This document provides a comprehensive roadmap and management plan for the development of the BWR-DNC (BlackWall Reuko Dynamic Neural Core) system.
+The system is an advanced dynamic neural core implementation offering significant advantages over traditional Transformer architectures.

 ## 1. Technical Feasibility and Applicability